SpongePowered/event-impl-gen/README.md

 ## Usage
 You can use `event-impl-gen` in your plugins to generate event implementations based on event interfaces. `event-impl-gen` is primarily tested on
-Gradle 6+, but should work on any Java build tool.
+Gradle 7.2+, but should work on any Java build tool.
 To use it in your plugin, you need to apply it to your Gradle build script:

+**CAUTION**: Due to a bug in Gradle annotation processing, Gradle 7.2 or newer is required to take advantage of incremental compilation.

 ```gradle
 dependencies {